eclipse-archived/smarthome/docs/documentation/features/dsl.md

 # Textual Configuration

 Eclipse SmartHome provides the possibility to do fully text-based system setups.
 This is done using domain specific languages (DSLs) for the different kinds of artifacts.
+In addition, configuration files can be used to configure OSGi services which are able to be configured by Configuration Admin.

 ## Thing Configuration DSL